 - Component 2: Testing of eSOS Smart Toilet

-- Innovative eSOS toilet is installed and tested;
+- Innovative eSOS toilet was installed and tested;

 - Results of the pilot compiled in a report, disseminated and globally communicated with free global access to the results;